Compare electricity prices

 The cheapest electricity tariff won’t necessarily be the same for every household, so there’s no definitive answer to this.
 It will depend on where you live, how much energy you use and the type of meter you have.

-Shopping around for a cheaper electricity deal is a good place to start.
-It’s simpler than you may think and begins with a quick price comparison.
-Let us help you compare electricity suppliers so you can find a deal that’s right for you and your home.
+Shopping around for the cheapest electric tariff available for your home is a good place to start.
+It’s simpler than you might think and begins with a quick price comparison.
+That’s where we can help.

-Here’s everything you need to know about comparing electricity deals.
+Here’s what you need to know about comparing electricity prices.

 Join thousands of Trustpilot reviewers who save with Compare the Market